 At its core, confianza is a cultural concept meaning mutual respect and trust.
 Respect changes the status quo and communities are built on trust.
 Confianza manifests this concept in building strong relationships and understanding your exact needs to create an effective plan from the classroom to the board room.
 Together what we accomplish is limitless.

-Confianza's mission is to improve outcomes for culturally and linguistically diverse individuals through cultural understanding, communication and collaboration within schools and organizations.
+Confianza's mission is to improve outcomes in schools and organizations through cultural understanding, communication and collaboration.

 Our Theory of Change

 We promote an inquiry-based approach when we collaborate with schools and organizations to identify opportunities through a needs-specific professional learning.
 This allows mindsets and practices improve, leading to increased achievement, opportunity and equity for students.

 Thank you to Dr. Candace Bocala and Harvard Graduate School of Education's "Learning from Practice: Evaluation and Improvement Science" and her graduate students for support with Confianza's Theory of Change.

 From Do You Trust Me?, a research project on Confianza by Joel Drevlow as a graduate student in Professor Lawrence-Lightfoot's course, Portraiture, a method of social science inquiry, is distinctive in its blending of art and science, aesthetics and empiricism:

 - “Sarah Ottow, Confianza Director: 'I’m not going to tell you what to do.
 I’m going to help you discover what you can do.'"

 - "They [Confianza's clients] have trusted her [Ottow] to lead this process, but she also trusts them to communicate those issues and goals most relevant and important in their own unique context.
 They [Confianza's clients] learn not through any prescriptive measures which she applies but through a conversation of shared experience."